-We use U.S. coins everyday.
-But how often do we take a minute examine the coins closely?
+We use U.S. coins every day.
+But how often do we take a minute to examine the coins closely?

 Can you name who’s on the dime?
 Or what’s on the backside of the nickel?

-Don’t worry if you can’t.
-By the end of this short article you’ll know who’s on every single U.S. coin and when they were minted.
+Don’t worry if you can’t, many of us are on the same boat.
+By the end of this short article, you’ll know who’s on every single U.S. coin and when they were minted.

 Presidents on US Coins